The Consistency of the $\bf{\Sigma^1_3}$-Separation Property: A first step towards the proof of the boldface separation property

 \subsection{The ground model $W$ of the iteration}

-We have to first create a suitable ground model $W$ over which the actual iteration will take place. $W$ will be a generic extension of $L$, satisfying $\CH$ and, as stated already earlier, has the property that it contains two $\omega_1$-sequence $\vec{S}=\vec{S^1} \cup \vec{S^2}$ of independent Suslin trees.
+We have to first create a suitable ground model $W$ over which the actual iteration will take place. $W$ will be a generic extension of $L$, satisfying $\CH$ and, as stated already earlier, has the property that it contains two $\omega_1$-sequences $\vec{S}=\vec{S^1} \cup \vec{S^2}$ of mutually independent Suslin trees.
+The goal is to add the trees generically, and in a second forcing, use an $L$-definable sequence of stationary subsets of $\omega_1$ to code up the trees.
+The resulting universe will have the feature that any further outer universe, which preserves stationary subsets, can decode the information written into the $L$-stationary subsets in a $\Sigma_1(\omega_1)$-definable way, and hence has access to the sequence of independent Suslin trees $\vec{S}$.
+This property can be used to create two $\Sigma_1(\omega_1)$-predicates which are empty first and which can be filled with arbitrary reals $x$, using $\aleph_1$-sized forcings with the countable chain condition.
+These forcing have the crucial feature that they will be independent of the ground model they live in, a feature we will exploit heavily later on.